 The condom maker always steals a smile from us with its approach to advertising.
 This is a great achievement in itself given its area of expertise, where it could easily cross the line into the crude territory.
 Too much and you risk upsetting people, too light and it is without flavor.
 It is hard to get it just right.

 It is especially difficult in China where sex is considered taboo.
 Durex, as a brand, is well aware of this and therefore tries to push “educational” campaigns to a country where the government ideology goes solely along the lines of health and necessary sex education.

 So if the adults are no help, where do young Chinese turn to when they want to know more about intimacy?
 You guessed it, the internet- making it the perfect platform for Durex to focus their Chinese campaigns.

-Durex is a market leader, and with 45% market share in China they have conquered the heart and beds of the Middle Kingdom.
-But they are pushing a very daring plan for their brand image; taking a risk experimenting in the way they communicate with the market.
+Durex is a market leader, and with 45% market share in China, they have conquered the heart and beds of the Middle Kingdom.
+But they are pushing a very daring plan for their brand image; taking a risk and experimenting with the way they communicate with the market.
 Undoubtedly, this has driven success in the west.
 But in China, authorities push a “prude” ideology on its population and this can clash with the racy content.
-I guess you cannot be naughty and stay out of trouble in the same time!
+I guess you cannot be naughty and stay out of trouble at the same time!